Apgar in Flathead County, Montana — The American West (Mountains)

 Erected by National Park Service.

 Location.
 48° 45.289′ N, 113° 48.019′ W. Marker is in Apgar, Montana, in Flathead County.
 Marker is on Going-to-the-Sun Highway (Closed in Winter).
-Touch for map.
 Marker is in pullout at the outside curve of hairpin turn (on right side for downhill traffic).
 Across from The Loop trail head.
+Touch for map.
 Marker is in this post office area: West Glacier MT 59936, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 7 other markers are within 11 miles of this marker, measured as the crow flies.
-Horns (approx. 5.6 miles away); Overnight in the Wilderness (approx. 7.2 miles away); When the Glaciers Melt (approx. 7.2 miles away); Historic Boats (approx. 10.1 miles away); Wilderness Architecture (approx. 10.2 miles away); Time Machines (approx. 10.2 miles away); A Glacial Lake (approx. 10.6 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+Stephen Tyng Mather (approx. 5.6 miles away); Horns (approx. 5.6 miles away); Motoring In (approx. 6.3 miles away); Overnight in the Wilderness (approx. 7.2 miles away); When the Glaciers Melt (approx. 7.2 miles away); Historic Boats (approx. 10.1 miles away); Wilderness Architecture (approx. 10.2 miles away); Time Machines (approx. 10.2 miles away).

 Credits.
 This page was last revised on October 6, 2017.
-This page originally submitted on September 29, 2017, by Christopher Earle of Olympia, Washington.
-This page has been viewed 99 times since then and 23 times this year.
+It was originally submitted on September 29, 2017, by Christopher Earle of Olympia, Washington.
+This page has been viewed 163 times since then and 8 times this year.
 Photo 1. submitted on September 29, 2017, by Christopher Earle of Olympia, Washington. • Syd Whittle was the editor who published this page.

 Editor’s want-list for this marker.
 Wide area view of the marker and its surroundings. • Photo of a full close-up view of the marker. • Can you help?